GabrielOnDelphi/ClaudeCode_TokenVampire/README.md

 - Runs quietly in the **system tray** — click the icon to show/hide
 - **USES 0 TOKENS** — runs entirely offline, no API calls, no Claude queries

+## Install
+Install then type _launch vampire_ to see your token usage.
+See "How to install.txt" for details.

 ## Views

 - **All Projects** — combined rolling 5h view across everything